 Thoth:

 Thoth (Mr. Ibis), also called Djeheuty, was the Egyptian god of wisdom, the inventor of writing, and the patron of scribes.
 He is most often shown as a man with the head of an ibis.
-Thoth was the messenger and mediator of the gods, and supported
+Thoth was the messenger and mediator of the gods, and supported Horus's claim to the throne.
+He was present with Anubis at the judgment of the dead.
+(73)

 Thunderbird:

 Many Native American tribes have stories and histories concerning the sky beings known as Thunderbirds.
 In some cases, these powerful beings act as teachers, guardians, and law enforcers.
 (Thank you, Jacquelyn!
-Jacquelyn recommends the Native American Studies program at the
+Jacquelyn recommends the Native American Studies program at the University of California, Davis, for serious scholars of American tribal peoples.)
+(227)

-Kaitlyn also adds," In 'American Folklore and Legend' (Published by Readers Digest in 1978), it mentions that 'to dream of thunderbirds meant one must go to war.'"
+Kaitlyn also adds," In 'American Folklore and Legend' (Published by Readers Digest in

 Vishnu:

-Brahma, Vishnu, and Shiva, Vishnu is the Preserver.
+In the Hindu Trinity consisting of Brahma, Vishnu, and Shiva, Vishnu is the Preserver.
 (334)

 Warrior Twins: